LukeGrahamLandry/franca/README.md

 The reaction I want when someone sees this is not "damn this guy made a cool compiler", it's "damn the next thing this guy makes is gonna be fucking awesome".

 > It's not symmetrical or perfect; But it's beautiful and it's mine; What else can I do?

+## Credits

+Franca includes code from ported other (permissively licenced) projects.
+Individual files have license headers that reference thier original authors.

+- qbe for `backend`
+- chibicc for `examples/import_c`
+- sokol for `graphics`

 ## Tradeoffs